kfchou/kfchou.github.io/_drafts/2025-05-09-poetry-toml-file.md

 ---
 layout: post
-title:  tbd
+title:  Python Packging: Extras versus Dependency Groups
-categories: [python, tutorials]
+categories: [python, tutorials, poetry, uv]
-excerpt: tbd
+excerpt: Making pyproject.toml compatible with multiple build systems (Poetry and uv)
 ---

 Poetry is a popular dependency management and packing tool for Python, but it doesn't strictly follow certain Python Enhancement Proposals (PEPs).
 This makes a `pyproject.toml` file written for `Poetry` incompatible with other build systems, like `uv`.
 In January 2025, Poetry released a [major update](https://python-poetry.org/blog/announcing-poetry-2.0.0/) to be incompliance with several PEPs.
 Let's see how a `pyproject.toml` file for `Poetry 2.x` can be written to be compatible with build systems like `uv`.

 Our goal here is to:
 1. Transition a `pyproject` file from Poetry 1.x to 2.x
-2. Have our newly migrated `pyproject` file compatible with other build systems
+2. Have our newly migrated `pyproject` file compatible with other build systems, like `uv`
-3. Gain a deeper understanding of the `pyproject.toml` file
+3. Gain a deeper understanding of the `pyproject.toml` file to correctly package our projects

 # Major differences between Poetry 1.x and 2.x
 * Project metadata is moved from the `[tool.poetry]` table to the `[project]` table (PEP 621)